eclipxe13/engineworks-dbal/README.md

 - The method SQLite3Result::fetchArray put the cursor in the first position when called after end of list.
 This behavior is corrected on Result and fetch returns always false.

+### Mssql

+- This driver is based on PDO dblib, you will need FreeTDS.
+- Result does not know the entity or primary keys of the query.
+  Use overrideEntity and overrideKeys when create a Recordset for update or delete.
+- The function to quote (PDO::quote) fail with multibyte strings, we are using simple replacements of `'` to `''`
+- This driver is not really compatible with PHP 7, use Sqlsrv instead

 ## Compatibility